kenzo0p/dsa-vault/SIGMA/graphs/seq.md

 - Is Graph bipartite

 # union find (dsu) -> problems
+- DSU By size and rank look through it
 - Detect cycle using dsu (union find)
 - Satisfying of equality
 - Number of Operations to Make Network Connected